7 eCommerce Frameworks and Roles in Shaping Online Retail Experiences

 Perhaps one of the most well-known names in the game, Shopify is a hosted solution that offers options for any business, whether it’s a brand-new startup or an established enterprise.

-Using Shopify is easy, all you have to do is click and drag the components you’d like into place.
+Using Shopify is easy.
+All you have to do is click and drag the components you want into place.

 This user-friendly interface is one of the biggest advantages Shopify offers.

-It’s also easy to adjust the shopfront to the needs of your mobile customers, ensuring you don’t lose out on any valuable sales that might come from mobile traffic.
+It’s also easy to adjust the shopfront to the needs of your mobile customers, ensuring you don’t miss out on valuable sales that might result from mobile traffic.

-Following a 3-day free trial, Shopify costs you $1 per month for your first three months of membership.
-After that, it runs at $51 per month for the basic plan, with the most feature-rich package costing $517 per month.
+After a three-day free trial, Shopify costs $1 per month for the first three months of membership.
+The basic plan costs $51 per month, and the most feature-rich package costs $517 per month.

 3. Magento

-This open-source solution is both scalable and internationally popular.
-It’s customizable and simple to start using, which makes Magento an attractive option for many.
+This open-source solution is scalable and internationally popular.
+It’s also customizable and simple to use, making Magento an attractive option for many.

 There are two available versions of Magento.